hackinhukk/UDCLogsAnalysis/README.md

 ## Contributing

-There are no plans to accept contributions at this time
+There are no plans to accept contributions at this time.

 ## Authors